Fighting the Comanche on the Santa Fe Trail – Legends of America (original) (raw)

 Comanche Indians

-The next day we made but five miles; it was a continuous fight and a very difficult matter to prevent their capturing us.
-This annoyance was kept up for four days; they would surround us, then let up as if taking time to renew their strength, to suddenly charge upon us again, and they continued thus to harass us until we were almost exhausted from loss of sleep.
+The next day, we made only five miles; it was a continuous fight and a very difficult matter to prevent their capture.
+This annoyance continued for four days; they would surround us, then let up as if taking time to renew their strength, to charge upon us again suddenly, and they continued to harass us until we were almost exhausted from loss of sleep.

 After leaving the Cimarron River, we emerged on the open plains and flattered ourselves we were well rid of the Indians.
-But about noon, they came down on us again, uttering their demoniacal yells, which frightened our horses and mules so terribly, that we lost every hoof.
-When trying to recapture some of the stolen stock, a member of our party named Hitt was taken by the Indians but luckily escaped from their clutches, after having been wounded in sixteen parts of his body; he was shot, tomahawked, and speared.
+But about noon, they came down on us again, uttering their demoniacal yells, which frightened our horses and mules so terribly that we lost every hoof.
+When trying to recapture some of the stolen stock, a member of our party named Hitt was taken by the Indians but luckily escaped from their clutches after having been wounded in 16 parts of his body; he was shot, tomahawked, and speared.

 When the painted demons saw that one of their numbers had been killed by us, they left the field for a time, while we, taking advantage of the temporary lull, went back to our wagons and built breastworks of them, the harness, and saddles.
 From noon until two hours in the night, when the moon went down, the Indians were confident we would soon fall prey to them, and they made charge after charge upon our rude fortifications.